 Adorable factor aside, I have something of an ulterior motive in securing child labour as I’m currently nursing an injured hand that has curtailed both home and professional cooking.
 Good to have ten tiny volunteer fingers for the job.

 Ideally this is a no-cook, fast and easy party idea for the short people in your life when you’re in the mood for a day of sugar highs.
 (Come on, we can’t be good all the time.
 Life was not meant for broccoli alone.)

 We started with a store bought naan bread, spread on the Reese Spreads and topped with glee.
 We thought we’d do a half-and-half pizza with one side leaning (almost) healthy and the other loaded with all things yum.
 The rule here is: you have to have fun!
-Try a Dirt Pizza with crumbled cookies and gummy worms, or go all chocolate with your favorite chocolate chips, chopped chocolate bars and chocolate syrup – anything that goes with chocolate and peanut butter.
+Try a Dirt Pizza with crumbled cookies and gummy worms, or go all chocolate with your favourite chocolate chips, chopped chocolate bars and chocolate syrup – anything that goes with chocolate and peanut butter.
 Our Guest Food Stylist and I liked picking up a bit of salt with potato chips and dry roasted peanuts.
-If you want to get all up with the fancy stuff try cocoa nibs and pink himalayan sea salt.
+If you want to get all up with the fancy stuff try cocoa nibs and pink Himalayan sea salt.
 (For when the kids go to bed.)

 To really get your toppings right our Guest Food Stylist recommends taste testing your products (and associated ingredients) repeatedly.
 We call this ‘product knowledge’.
 Also recommended, humming.
 Humming makes it easier to spread your Reese’s apparently.
 Then just unleash your your inner six-year old and PLAY.